kstolen0/kstolen0.github.io/_posts/2022-12-04-CORS-what-why-how.md

 # What is CORS?

-Cross Origin Resource Sharing (CORS) is a web standard created to enable web clients to make http requests to services hosted on different origins.
-CORS is configured on both the server and client.
-The server defines which type of cross-origin requests are allowed, and the client defines how the requests are made.
+Cross Origin Resource Sharing (CORS) is a web standard created to allow a server to indicate which origin other than its own from which a browser should permit loading resources.
+This allows web clients to make http requests to services hosted on different origins.

 # Why is CORS?

 By default, web browsers define a [same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy that prevents client code requests to different origins.
 This is a critical security control that helps isolate potentially malicious web documents from accessing third party services.
-Working around this policy required significant effort, now the process is much simpler thanks to the CORS web standard.
+CORS was created to help work around this policy by enabling the server to define which origins .

 # How is CORS?